-- Wilton – The ultimate website for cake decoraters.
+- Wilton - The ultimate website for cake decorators.
 Check out their Recipes & Projects section for great holiday ideas including these Greetings Earthlings cupcakes.

 - Nick, Jr - Got a Blues Clues or Dora fan?
 The best place for how-tos on character cakes and cupcakes.

-- Baking at About.com – cupcake hints and tips, frosting and icing recipes, and cake recipes and tips
+- Baking at About.com - frosting and icing recipes and moist and delicious cake recipes

-And how do I feel about cake mixes and store bought icing?
+So how do I feel about cake mixes and store bought icing?
 I love them.
 Baking an high elevation is very challenging for me, and Duncan Hines Deviled Food Mix always turns out well.
-While I make my own frosting based on Wilton’s buttercream recipe, Duncan Hine’s frosting is terrific, too.
-After all the bottom line is doing something special for (and hopefully with) your child, without killing yourself.
+While I make my own frosting based on Wilton's buttercream recipe, Duncan Hine's and Pillsbury frosting is terrific, too.

 Not only will I share links to Vashti’s and Martha’s recipes, but give you a few recipes from the 1969 edition of Better Homes and Gardens Ground Meat Cook Book as well.

 |Like this post?
 Subscribe to my RSS feed.|